How to Apply - Transfer

 Financial Assistance Application (Optional)

-In order to be considered for need-based financial aid and need-based scholarships you must submit an application for financial assistance along with the necessary supporting documents.
-You and your parents should read all instructions carefully and be as thorough as possible.
-Detailed instructions are available in English, Bulgarian, Albanian, Georgian, Mongolian, Romanian, Russian and Ukrainian.
+In order to be considered for need-based financial aid and need-based scholarships, you must submit an application for financial aid along with the necessary supporting documents or submit your FAFSA Student Aid Report using AUBG’s code G34423.

 Completed applications should be received by the AUBG Admissions Office:

-June 1 - Regular admission and financial aid
+June 1 - for regular admission and financial aid for non-EU students

 November 1 - for regular admission and financial aid